Mr-Mappie/mappie/website/src/posts/getting-started/posts/gradle.md

 mappie {
     useDefaultArguments = false // Disable using default arguments in implicit mappings strictness {
-        visibility = true // Allow calling constructors not visible from the calling scope enums = false // Do not report an error if not all enum sources are mapped }
+        enums = false // Do not report an error if not all enum sources are mapped javaNullability = true // Enable strict nullability checks for cross-language mappings visibility = true // Allow calling constructors not visible from the calling scope }
     reporting {
         enabled = true // Enable report generation